vdbergh/vtjson/README.md

 ## Schemas

-The format of a schema is more or less self explanatory as the following example shows,
+Validation is done according to a "schema".
+The format of a schema is more or less self explanatory as the following example shows.

 ### Example